-There are lots of useful resources to help children and young people with vision impairment to learn and develop.
+There are lots of useful resources to help children and young people with sight impairments to learn and develop.

-We offer a great selection of products that have been specially selected by parents, children and play experts for their tactile, sound, educational and visually stimulating play and learning potential.
+We recommend a great selection of toys, games, and reading materials in a range of formats for everyone to enjoy.
+Everything has been specially selected by parents, children, and play experts for tactile, audible, educational, and visually stimulating play and learning potential.

 Children’s newspapers and magazines are free of charge from our Newsagent.

 RNIB Bookshare UK education collection is a free online resource.
 It allows educators to download curriculum materials in a range of formats and adapt them to suit personal reading needs, including braille, large print and audio.

 Booktouch from Bookstart aims to get blind and partially sighted babies and toddlers "Bookstarted".
 A Booktouch pack is available free to parents or carers of blind or partially sighted children up to (and including) the age of four.
 Packs can be accessed via Local Authorities or by asking your Health Visitor about them.

 You may be interested in shared reading books.
 These are standard print books that have been adapted to include braille on clear interleaved sheets or on clear labels which have been stuck to the pages of the book.

 Accessible image books are designed to support and encourage the early stages of tactile graphic literacy development and enjoyment.